TrMen/RustLox/README.md

 # RustLox
-An interpreter based on a simple Bytecode VM for the language Lox, specified in the book "Crafting Interpreters"
+An interpreter based on a simple Bytecode VM for the language Lox, specified in the book "Crafting Interpreters".
+This is my first real Rust project.

 This is an implementation of the second half of the above-mentioned book.
 Compared to my other repo [CppLox](https://github.com/TrMen/CppLox), this is still in its early stages.
 CppLox implements a treewalker interpreter, which does not compile to any instruction set.